4mr0m3r0/argo-project-samples/README.md

 # Argo Samples
-This is a playground project for Argo Workflow, Argo CD, Argo Events.
+This is a playground project for Argo Workflow, CD, Events.

 Go first to Argo Project main website: https://argoproj.github.io/